css-materials/course-site/content/syllabus/reproducible-workflow/index.md

 ## Overview

 * Review the importance of reproducibility in scientific research
-* Define a project-oriented workflow in R and identify startup procedure
+* Define a project-oriented workflow in R and identify startup procedures
 * Lean how to use of Git/GitHub via terminal/command line
 * Expand current knowledge of R Markdown